Why these awards are important

 The inaugural award winners were announced on Friday 25th November 2016- the International Day for the Elimination of Violence Against Women.

-Please note: information about submitting to the 2017 Media Awards will be published here shortly.
+Please note: information about the 2018 Media Awards will be published in the autumn.

 The 2016 Ending Violence Against Women and Girls Media Awards categories included: